esito/dbmasker/README.md

 # DBmasker

 This project contains resources for [DBmasker](http://www.esito.no/dbmasker) example project.
-It demostrates anonymization/masking of a hotel booking systems database and some GDPR tasks.
+It demonstrates anonymization/masking of a hotel booking systems database and some GDPR tasks.
 The example consists of the combination of this github project and use of the DBmasker service.

 ## Prerequisites to run the program ##